microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 ## What you learn

-* How to connect the DevKit to a wireless access point.
+* How to connect the IoT DevKit to a wireless access point.
 * How to install the development environment.
-* How to create an IoT Hub and register a device for the DevKit.
+* How to create an IoT Hub and register a device for the IoT DevKit.
-* How to collect sensor data by running a sample application on the DevKit.
+* How to collect sensor data by running a sample application on the IoT DevKit.
-* How to send the DevKit sensor data to your IoT hub.
+* How to send the IoT DevKit sensor data to your IoT hub.

 ## What you need